Based on a work at muza-chan.net

 On Christmas Island, were the kami in the form of spirits/dieties or were they part of the surrounding forces of nature and the landscape itself; the essence of the place?

-Whilst on the Island recently, I was fortunate to meet Mio Seamder who is currently working there and I’m grateful that she was able to give further insight into the Japanese cultural beliefs of kami:
+Whilst on the Island in 2021, I was fortunate to meet Mio Seamder who was working there and I’m grateful that she was able to give further insight into the Japanese cultural beliefs of kami:

 Shinto kami, they are sacred and admired but also people are somewhat scared as well.
 For example, Japanese people used to believe that we had to look after kami by providing offerings of food, dance, music, prayers etc. The tradition continues and very often you still see people offer food, sake, water etc. to kami.
 The idea is, if you look after kami, kami will look after you.
 If you do not look after kami or do anything to anger kami by wrongdoings, then the angered kami would cause things like natural disasters and contagious diseases.
 So, Shinto kami is capable of both divine and evil.
 That may be why the Islanders were especially scared about burning the shrine.